Edward Snowden: Donald Trump

 In 2013, Donald Trump made a series of tweets in which he referred to Snowden as a "traitor", saying he gave "serious information to China and Russia" and "should be executed".
 Later that year he added a caveat, tweeting "if it and he could reveal Obama's [birth] records, I might become a major fan".

 In August 2020, Trump said during a press conference that he would "take a look" at pardoning Snowden, and added that he was "not that aware of the Snowden situation".
 He stated, "There are many, many people – it seems to be a split decision that many people think that he should be somehow treated differently, and other people think he did very bad things, and I'm going to take a very good look at it."

 Forbes described Trump's willingness to consider a pardon as "leagues away" from his 2013 views.
 Snowden responded to the announcement saying, "the last time we heard a White House considering a pardon was 2016, when the very same Attorney General who once charged me conceded that, on balance, my work in exposing the NSA's unconstitutional system of mass surveillance had been 'a public service'."
 Top members of the House Armed Services Committee immediately voiced strong opposition to a pardon, saying Snowden's actions resulted in "tremendous harm" to national security, and that he needed to stand trial.
 Liz Cheney called the idea of a pardon "unconscionable".
-A week prior to the announcement, Trump also said he had been thinking of letting Snowden return to the U.S. without facing any time in jail.
+A week prior to the announcement, Trump also said he had been thinking of letting Snowden return to the US without facing any time in jail.

-Days later, Attorney General William Barr told the Associated Press he was "vehemently opposed" to the idea of a pardon, saying "[Snowden] was a traitor and the information he provided our adversaries greatly hurt the safety of the American people, he was peddling it around like a commercial merchant.
+Days later, Attorney General William Barr told the Associated Press he was "vehemently opposed" to the idea of a pardon, saying Snowden "was a traitor and the information he provided our adversaries greatly hurt the safety of the American people, he was peddling it around like a commercial merchant.
 We can't tolerate that."

 Public figures

-Pentagon Papers leaker Daniel Ellsberg called Snowden's release of NSA material the most significant leak in U.S. history.
+Pentagon Papers leaker Daniel Ellsberg called Snowden's release of NSA material the most significant leak in US history.
 Shortly before the September 2016 release of his biographical thriller film Snowden, a semi-fictionalized drama based on the life of Edward Snowden with a short appearance by Snowden himself, Oliver Stone said that Snowden should be pardoned, calling him a "patriot above all" and suggesting that he should run the NSA himself.

 In a December 18, 2013, CNN editorial, former NSA whistleblower J. Kirk Wiebe, known for his involvement in the NSA's Trailblazer Project, noted that a federal judge for the District of Columbia, the Hon.
 Richard J. Leon, had ruled in a contemporaneous case before him that the NSA warrantless surveillance program was likely unconstitutional; Wiebe then proposed that Snowden should be granted amnesty and allowed to return to the United States.

 Government officials

-Numerous high-ranking current or former U.S. government officials reacted publicly to Snowden's disclosures.
+Numerous high-ranking current or former US government officials reacted publicly to Snowden's disclosures.